apache/tvm/relax_spec.md

     1. If the `i`th member of `values` consists of only an unbound shape variable, then bind that variable to the `i`th field of the the concrete shape value.
     2. Otherwise, evaluate the `i`th member of `values` and check that it is equal to teh `i`th field of the concrete shape value.
 5. If `struct_info` is `TupleStructInfo(fields)`, then check that `value` is a tuple value with `n` fields, where `n` is the length of `fields`.
 Also recursively check the `i`th field of the tuple value against the `i`th member of `fields`.
-6. If `struct_info` is `FuncStructInfo(params, ret, derive_func)`, then if `params` is defined, check that `value` is a closure value; if `derive_func` is defined, check that `value` is a `PackedFunc`.
-No further validation may be done on a `PackedFunc`. «If `value` is a closure value, then it can contain run-time structural information indicating the structural information of its intended arguments and return value that can be compared against `params` and `ret`.»
+6. If `struct_info` is `FuncStructInfo(params, ret, purity, derive_func)`, then if `params` is defined, check that `value` is a closure value; if `derive_func` is defined, check that `value` is a `PackedFunc`.
+No further validation may be done on a `PackedFunc`. «If `value` is a closure value, then it can contain run-time structural information indicating its purity and the structural information of its intended arguments and return value that can be compared against `purity`, `params`, and `ret`.»

 ### Checking Structural Information at the Start and End of a Function